zyvy/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 - Dependencies: Cannot stand independently.
 (There's an exception for correlated nested or inline queries.)

 ### Placement and Dependencies
+- Must be fully placed inside parentheses
+- Must be fully independent and must be eqecuted on it's own
+- Have two components: dependences, and where it's placed

 Placement:
 There are four places where subqueries can be inserted within a larger query:
 - With - This subquery is used when you’d like to “pseudo-create” a table from an existing table and visually scope the temporary table at the top of the larger query.
 For example,